The Complexity of Secondary Revision: Why Failed Repairs Are Harder to Fix

 When a filler revision surgery fails to achieve the expected outcome — or even creates new problems — the patient needs a secondary revision.
 This is widely recognized as the most challenging work in the filler revision field.

 The reason is straightforward: the first revision has already altered the original tissue architecture.
-Fibrosis is more severe, anatomical landmarks may have been destroyed, and scar tissue has obscured once-clear tissue planes — all of this causes secondary revision difficulty to increase exponentially.
+Fibrosis (excess scar tissue formation) is more severe, anatomical landmarks may have been destroyed, and scar tissue has obscured once-clear tissue planes — all of this causes secondary revision difficulty to increase exponentially.

 Unique Challenges of Secondary Revision